- Both controllers are well-made and comfortable.

 The Xbox One vs Xbox 360 gamepad comparison illustrates some of the 40 design innovations like a tweaked D-Pad and extra rumble effect via "Impulse Triggers" in the shoulder buttons.

-Microsoft is taking its controller changes even further with the upcoming Xbox Elite Wireless Controller.
+Microsoft is taking its controller changes even further with the Xbox Elite Wireless Controller.
 This pro-level gamepad adds four back pedal, two settings for the right and left shoulder triggers, swappable analog sticks and new D-pad choices.
 It is expensive at $150, however.

 Our PS4 vs PS3 gamepad comparison shows even bigger improvements thanks to the fact that the DualShock 4 is larger this time around.
 Its handles are easier to grip in long gameplay sessions and its dual analog sticks have a recessed divot.
 Precision movement is now easier.